harrisjib216/super-delicious-recipes/README.md

 1. Naming conventions

-2. Lack of SwiftData and/or CoreData
+1. Lack of SwiftData and/or CoreData

-2. View Model configuration
+1. View Model configuration

+1. The `StoreViewModelTests` class was having a strange bug where the `allRecipes` variable kept becoming overwritten before each function could run.
+As a workaround, I reassigned the `allRecipes` variable before each test ran

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.